Kong/kongponents/docs/components/pagination.md

 ### currentPage

-Manually control the current page instead of using native handling.
-If using this prop you **must** keep it up-to-date using the `@page-change` event in order to remain reactive to clicking the prev, next, and specific page buttons.
+Prop for setting the current page.
+If using this prop you **must** keep it up-to-date using the `@page-change` event in order to remain reactive to clicking the previous, next, and specific page buttons.

 <KComponent :data="{ letters: ['a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i'], visibleLetters: ['d', 'e', 'f'], currPage: 2}" v-slot="{ data }">
   <div>